WMNT-CD: History

 This marginalization of TV48 led to it not being able to survive the expense of producing dozens of hours of local programming each week.
 By 1990, TV48 had dropped the "HomeTown TV48" moniker and resorted to full-time satellite-fed programming from the short-lived Star Television Network in the 1990–1991 period (featuring classic TV shows from the 1940s), using the moniker "TV Heaven", and then Channel America.

 As a last-ditch effort to keep the TV48 signal on the air and producing a revenue stream, in 1992, it began airing pay-per-view music videos from The Box full-time (with audio simulcast from local CHR radio station WTWR during periods with no videos), which lasted until 1995.
 Station co-founder Robert S. "Bob" Moore, along with Denny Long, managed the station from its beginning until 1995.
 W48AP was then sold to Marty and Linda Miller through their company L&M Video Productions Inc. It affiliated the station with the then-new UPN network in 1995, and changed its call letters to WNGT-LP (New Generation Television) in 1996.
 L&M reached a deal with Cornerstone Church, a local Pentecostal congregation, to invest in the station to provide funding.

+WNGT-LP's UPN logo, used from 2002 to 2006.
+Although this was UPN's main logo at the time, this logo was only used on its website, while WNGT still used the UPN shapes logo from 1995.

 WNGT-LP went into receivership in February 2005.
 Ralph DeNune III, who was appointed by the Lucas County Common Pleas Court to oversee the station when it was in receivership, discovered during a series of unannounced visits that the station's studio at the National City Bank Building in downtown Toledo was often left unlocked and unattended, which would allow members of the public to enter the facility and disrupt the station's programming.
 Miller defended the operational state of the studio, arguing that the station's equipment was too complex for an uneducated person to operate, and that most people were unaware of the studio's location to begin with.
 DeNune also discovered that the station had received airtime payments for infomercials that never ended up airing.
 As a result, he reached a deal with the Cornerstone Church, through subsidiary Matrix Broadcasting Communications, to purchase the station.
 Following the September 2006 shutdown of UPN, WNGT switched to MyNetworkTV, and changed its call letters to WMNT-CA.